SoftwareAG/sagdevops-cc-docker-builder/README.md

 docker pull store/softwareag/commandcentral:10.1-server
 ```

-Copy init-10.1.yaml into init.yaml files and modify it
+Copy init-10.1.yaml into init.yaml file and update it
 with your Empower credentials (email and password):

 ```yaml